convisoappsec/conviso-docs/docs/cli/installation.md

 ---
 id: installation
-title: Getting started with the CLI
+title: Getting started with the Conviso CLI
-sidebar_label: Getting started with the CLI
+sidebar_label: Getting started
+description:  The CLI is a command line interface tool for interacting with the Conviso Platform bringing functionality into your development workflow.
+Learn more about!
+keywords: [Conviso CLI]
 ---

 ## Introduction